-- Crews are making significant progress establishing hoseline on the eastern perimeter of the Kenora 14 fire, located approximately 12 kilometres north of Wabaseemoong. - Kenora 14 will also receive an overnight infrared scan, helping to identify hotspots and provide operations personnel with better sense of the fire's state of control. - Kenora 14 is sized at 1,607 hectares.
-The fire's status remains not under control.
+- Crews are making significant progress establishing hoseline on the eastern perimeter of the Kenora 14 fire, located approximately 12 kilometres north of Wabaseemoong. - A high level infrared scan was conducted on Kenora 14, indicating significantly lower concentration of hot spots than neighbouring Kenora 20. - Kenora 14 is sized at 1,607 hectares.